 Estimation in Agile Software Development is one of the most discussed and debated topics, but still, it confuses many people.
 We always wanted to know more and more about estimation and planning.
 A group of people was asking the below question during my recent talk then someone requested an answer on Quora as well.
-So I thought, why not to write a detailed explanation here.
+So I thought, why not write a detailed explanation here?

 - Why estimation needed for software development